Ciyou/chatbot-telegram/README.md

 > Yet another telegram ChatGPT bot which allows you to setup and run your bot with one simple command.
 PRs and suggestions are welcome.
 Leave a 🌟 if you find this project helpful.

+> ⚠️ Warning: The underlying model is currently `text-davinci-003`, which is not fine-tuned for conversation and **costs money**. *A new OpenAI account comes with $18 free credit though, which is enough to run this bot for some time.*

+> Support for using a reverse proxy to access the origin ChatGPT will be added soon.

 <div  align="center">
 <video src="https://user-images.githubusercontent.com/13758730/206657062-eec01c2a-0ef8-4605-b0b9-19a48fff236e.mp4"/>